-7.0 Results:
+258 7.0 Results:

-7.1 Current Geographical Range
+259 7.1 Current Geographical Range

-The current geographical range of E. rosea is primarily the coastal regions of the Southeastern United States (Figure 1).
-Observations become sparser farther away from coastal areas, implying lower abundance of species populations.
-In areas where the average minimum temperature of the coldest month is less than 25 degrees, instances of E. rosea observations are sparse.
+The current geographical range of E. rosea is primarily the Southeastern United States (Figure 1).
+In areas where the average minimum temperature of the coldest month is less than 25 degrees, instances of E. rosea observations are sparser.
 Our satellite colony discovered in 2006 is both the farthest reproducing population from the coast and the only recorded reproducing population north of the 36th parallel.
 It is also approximately 125 miles from the next nearest E. rosea observation (Figure 1).

 Figure 1.
-States encompassing the home range and verified observations of E. rosea, including satellite colony in Nashville, TN (GBIF.Org 2023) and the average temperature during the coldest months of the year (NOAA 2023)
+States encompassing the home range and verified observations of E. rosea, including satellite colony in Nashville, TN (GBIF.org 2023) and the average temperature during the coldest months of the year (NOAA 2023)